 PAHs, Alkanes and Naphthenic Acids

-- Our unique, custom-developed LC-MS/MS method for naphthenic acids provides a cost-effective approach in oilsands/other oil extraction sources and has been benchmarked successfully in multi-laboratory comparison studies.
+- Our unique, custom-developed LC-MS/MS method for naphthenic acids, provides a cost-effective approach in oil sands and other oil extraction sources; and has been benchmarked successfully in multi-laboratory comparison studies.

 Environmental Canada scientists (Mundy et al., 2019) used an innovative approach with SPMD extracts to collect the complex oil sands mixture in the field and make it available for lab-based in-vitro testing.
 SGS AXYS provided the measurement for a suite of 75 parent and alkylated Polycyclic Aromatic Compounds (PACs) in the SPMD.
 This measurement goes well beyond the usual set of 18 or so PACs routinely monitored for health effects.
 Sites with higher PAC concentrations had the most gene alteration, and higher levels of oxidative stress.
 Passive sampling is great for this kind of study as it provides a representative, time-averaged sample for exposure testing rather than a time-snapshot water sample.